bertrandmartel/javacard-gradle-plugin/README.md

 A Gradle plugin for building JavaCard applets.

-This plugin is a wrapper on [ant-javacard](https://github.com/martinpaljak/ant-javacard) project and [Global Platform Pro](https://github.com/martinpaljak/GlobalPlatformPro)
+This plugin is a wrapper on [ant-javacard](https://github.com/martinpaljak/ant-javacard) project and [Global Platform Pro](https://github.com/martinpaljak/GlobalPlatformPro), it is inspired by [gradle-javacard](https://github.com/fidesmo/gradle-javacard)

 ## Features